Paxil Cr Coupons & Discount Card - Compare Prices Near You

 Paxil Cr Side Effects

-When taking this medication, you might experience some mild side effects such as nausea, drowsiness, dizziness, trouble sleeping, loss of appetite, weakness, dry mouth, sweating, blurred vision, and yawning.
-These effects are usually manageable, but if they persist or worsen, consult your healthcare provider.
+When taking this medication, some mild side effects may occur.
+Commonly reported ones include nausea, drowsiness, dizziness, trouble sleeping, and dry mouth.
+You might also experience loss of appetite, weakness, sweating, blurred vision, yawning, constipation, and diarrhea.
+These side effects are generally mild but if they persist or worsen, it's advisable to consult your healthcare provider.

-Some medications that can interact with this drug include Thioridazine, and others that may increase bleeding or bruising risk, such as antiplatelet drugs like Clopidogrel, NSAIDs like Ibuprofen or Naproxen, and anticoagulants like Dabigatran or Warfarin.
-Taking Aspirin with this drug may also heighten bleeding risk.
-However, if your doctor has advised you to take low-dose aspirin (typically 81-162 milligrams daily) to help prevent a heart attack or stroke, continue doing so unless instructed otherwise by your doctor.
-Consult your doctor or pharmacist for more guidance.
+Bleeding Risk: Paroxetine can increase bleeding risk when combined with drugs such as Clopidogrel, NSAIDs like Ibuprofen or Naproxen, and anticoagulants like Dabigatran or Warfarin.
+Aspirin may also heighten bleeding risk, but if your doctor has advised you to take low-dose aspirin for heart protection, continue doing so unless instructed otherwise.

 Does Paxil CR cause weight gain?